plone/training/embed.rst

 .. only:: not presentation

     * We want to use the votable behavior, so that our reviewers can vote.
-    * To show how to use events, we are going to auto publish talks that have reached a certain rating.
+    * To show how to use events, we are going to auto-publish talks that have reached a certain rating.
     * We are not going to let everybody vote everything.

 First, we must add our package as a dependency to ploneconf.site.